AEADataEditor/aeadataeditor.github.io/_projects/project7.md

 Interns will learn and observe parts of the scientific publication process.
 They will learn and practice the details of the process of reproducibility checking, and will experience the challenges of ensuring that data and code are available and functional.
 At the end of their internship, they will have run and learned to debug code for multiple papers (typically around 5-6), reviewed output, prepared reports which will be read by senior economists throughout the world (after review by the Data Editor).
 They may encounter and learn about novel software and data sources, as well as how to run code on multiple platforms, including powerful Windows and Linux servers.

-While the internship is new, the LDI Lab has been training undergraduate replicators for the past 6 years, and has employed more than 175 students.
+While the internship is new, the LDI Lab has been training undergraduate replicators for the past 6 years, and has employed **more than 200 students**.
 Students report that the experience is valuable in their future careers, including in the private sector, government, and as graduate students in academia.

 **Internship experience:**